ardijanr/screen-modes/README.md

 TODO:
 - Event when no external monitor is connected, enable the connected monitor, and close.
-    Comes in handy when primary is disabled after after disconnecting while in external monitor only mode. xrandr does not automatically switch, so having this would be nice.
+    Comes in handy when primary is disabled after after disconnecting while in "external monitor only" mode. xrandr does not automatically switch back to the connected display, so having this would be nice.

 - Fix select with keyboard arrows/vim
 - Nicer icons